Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 16. Purchase Sustainable Seafood Choices

-Check out this guide from Seafood Watch or view their recommendations database if you want to make more sustainable seafood choices.
-Their website rates seafood products as “Best Choice,” “Good Alternative,” or “Avoid” based on a variety of factors, including the environmental sustainability of the known harvesting practices.
+If you want to make more sustainable seafood choices, check out this guide from Seafood Watch or view their recommendations database.
+Their website rates seafood products as “Best Choice,” “Good Alternative,” or “Avoid” based on various factors, including the environmental sustainability of the known harvesting practices.

 To use their database, you’ll need to know three things about the seafood you want to purchase: the species, where it is from, and how it was caught or farmed.
 This is another instance where asking the provider may be necessary to get the most accurate information.